RILAB/rilab.github.io/markdown/people.md

 **Dianne Velasco**

-* Dianne is a 4th year student in [Integrated Genetics and Genomics](http://biosci3.ucdavis.edu/GradGroups/GGG/Default.aspx), working on the genomics of *Prunus*
+* Dianne is a 4th year student in [Integrated Genetics and Genomics](http://biosci3.ucdavis.edu/GradGroups/GGG/Default.aspx), working on the genomics of *Prunus*.

 **Laura Vann**